Xon77/Live4Bubbles/README.md

 As [mentioned in my previous project](https://github.com/Xon77/Live4Life?tab=readme-ov-file#acknowledgements) **_Live 4 Life_**, I would have been unable to build this tool without the help of the SuperCollider online community, who always answered my questions and even provided me with some examples of codes and classes.

 I would like to especially thank Thomas Grund, without whom this project would not have come to life—not only thanks to the Quark [SuperDirMixer](https://github.com/thgrund/SuperDirtMixer) but also for implementing the feature allowing the evaluation of Tidal code lines in Atom/Pulsar, which I had suggested on [Github](https://github.com/tidalcycles/pulsar-tidalcycles/issues/119).

+Last, but not least, I would like to thank [CALQ](https://www.calq.gouv.qc.ca/en/), who supported me in this project.

 ## Licence